How to Choose the Best Marketing Techniques

 First, let's talk about the purposes of marketing.
 Knowing which goal you want for your marketing will help you choose the proper technique.
 There are thousands of books and websites on marketing, and by distilling them down to their core essence, we discover there are four primary purposes for marketing:

 - Brand Awareness - Helping your target audience to become aware of you and want to learn more about your services and products.
+This includes getting known as an expert that people can trust.

 - Lead Generation - Getting your target audience to request information and/or a sales conversation with you; also, for building a pre-sales relationship.